 The BBC has defended its coverage of the birth of the royal baby after viewers complained it was excessive and biased towards the Royal Family.

-The broadcasting company released a statement on their complaints website arguing that “care” had been taken to ensure other news items were covered alongside the royal baby, adding that the story had been “extremely popular” with audiences.
+The broadcasting company released a statement on their website arguing that care had been taken to ensure other news items were covered alongside the royal baby, adding it had been “extremely popular” with audiences.

 The corporation said its broadcasts, including the announcement of the birth and the appearance of the Duke and Duchess of Cambridge with the new prince, “received complaints from some viewers who feel there has been too much coverage of the royal baby story and also from some who feel that the coverage has been biased in favour of the monarchy”.

-They said their coverage provided balanced viewing for audiences as they featured opinions of those both pro and against the monarchy, as well as broadcasting other major news and sporting events.
+They said their coverage provided balanced viewing for audiences as they featured opinions of those both for and against the monarchy, as well as broadcasting other major news and sporting events.